Greaver77/valkyrie/Booting-Up-Valkyrie.md

 1. Starts remote [shared memory transport](Shared Memory Transport)(SMT) processes on the robots computers that allow data from the robot to be accessed from remote machines
 2. Starts SMT processes on the local machine that look for remotes that are publishing shared memory
+3. Checks if the PDBMTI(a.k.a the power distribution board) has firmware, if not it will flash firmware to the PDBMTI.
+If it is already loaded it will simply move on.

+**NOTE**: PDBMTI firmware is only flashed one time once the robot is turned on.
+It will not be done again until the robot is turned completely off.

 A few seconds after clicking the "Be A Robot" button, the status box labeled "Robot" on the top right should turn green.